aws-samples/stable-diffusion-on-eks/docs/en/implementation-guide/usage/pipeline.md

 # Pipeline (ComfyUI)

 !!! info
-    This request type is only for ComfyUI runtime.
+    This request type is only applicable to the ComfyUI runtime.

     This request type only provides the `v1alpha2` API.

-ComfyUI provides workflow orchestration.
-You can design workflows using various nodes on the interface.
-You can export the workflow to a `json` file.
+ComfyUI provides workflow orchestration capabilities, allowing you to orchestrate workflows using various nodes in the interface and export them to a `json` file.

 ## Export Workflow

-After designing the workflow on the interface, follow these steps to export:
+After designing the workflow in the interface, follow these steps to export it:

-* Select the gear icon on the top right of the menu panel
+* Select the gear icon in the top right corner of the menu panel
-* Enable `Enable Dev mode Options`
+* Select `Enable Dev mode Options`
-* Select `Save(API Format)` to save the workflow as a file
+* Select `Save(API Format)` to save the workflow as a file.

 ## Request Format